jimweirich/emacs-setup-esk/README.md

 # Jim Weirich's Emacs Setup

 This is my emacs setup.
-It is currently based on the Emacs Starter Kit, by Technomancy, version 1 (n.b. version 1 is the master branch, not v2). (https://github.com/technomancy/emacs-starter-kit/tree/master)
+It is currently based on the Emacs Starter Kit by Technomancy, version 1 (n.b. version 1 is the master branch, not v2). (https://github.com/technomancy/emacs-starter-kit/tree/master)

 ## Emacs Version